 What is the Royal Windsor Horse Show?

-Wednesday 9th May sees Winsdor Castle, Berkshire, open its private grounds to host the UK’s largest outdoor premier equine event, the Royal Windsor Horse Show.
-Now in it’s 75th year, the show hosts 5* International Show Jumping (which is the highest level possible) 4* International dressage and 4* International Carriage Driving as well as exciting and impressive displays such as The Musical Ride of the Household Cavalry Mounted Regiment, The Musical Drive of the King’s Troop Royal Horse Artillery, DAKS Pony Club Mounted Games and, a favourite of The Grooms List team…….. the Shetland Pony Grand National!
+Thursday 12th May sees Winsdor Castle, Berkshire, open its private grounds to host the UK’s largest outdoor premier equine event, the Royal Windsor Horse Show.
+Celebrating the Jubilee Year in 2022, the show hosts 5* International Show Jumping (which is the highest level possible) and 4* International Carriage Driving as well as exciting and impressive displays such as The Musical Ride of the Household Cavalry Mounted Regiment, The Musical Drive of the King’s Troop Royal Horse Artillery, DAKS Pony Club Mounted Games and, a favourite of The Grooms List team… the Shetland Pony Grand National!

-The site itself includes an extensive shopping village which hosts over 250 stands (for those of us with any money left after Badminton Horse Trials!) and plenty of food stands to keep us fueled for the day.
-As an added bonus the event is the only time of the year members of the public are allowed access to this private part of the Castle for a sneak peak at life behind, well, ‘walls.’
+The site itself includes an extensive shopping village which hosts over 250 stands (for those of us with any money left after Badminton Horse Trials!) and plenty of food stands to keep us fuelled for the day.

 What to see at the Royal Windsor Horse Show

-This is second year Windsor hosts 5* show jumping.
-It has a large prize fund which should attract top riders.
-The biggest class of the week is the Rolex Grand Prix on Sunday afternoon.
-Such is the prestige of this event that it was here Olympic champions Nick Skelton and Big Star made their retirement last year.
+Windsor hosts 5* show jumping with a large prize fund which should attract top riders.
+There are four days of 5* Jumping including the Rolex Grand Prix on Sunday.
+Such is the prestige of this event that it was here Olympic champions Nick Skelton and Big Star made their retirement in 2017.

 The Land Rover International Grand Prix takes place over 4 days and teams of horses and rivers compete in different areas.
 On Thursday and Friday driven dressage takes place, Saturday is the marathon (a real highlight where obstacles around the park are tackled), and finishes on Sunday with the obstacle driving (through pairs of cones against the clock).
 This is a great opportunity for those of us involved in the mainstream equine disciplines to discover, learn and appreciate the skill and excitement of these more ‘fringe’ sports.